Reading Periods:

 Response Times:

+Our goal is to be one of the fastest-responding literary journals in the industry.
 If you get a quick “pass,” it is not a reflection of your writing but rather a reflection of our commitment to responding quickly.

 Editorial Feedback: